google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 types that don't self-describe their codecs.
 Rather than trying to sort all this out, it's better to just include both.

-Note: For simplicity, the example only shows one codec type, even though MSE only makes sense in practice for scenarios with multiple segments of video or audio.
+Note: For simplicity, the example only shows a single segment of media though in practice, MSE only makes sense for scenarios with multiple segments.

 <pre class="prettyprint">
 var vidElement = document.querySelector('video');